microsoft/playwright/docs/src/test-api/class-testconfig.md

 [`method: Test.beforeAll`] hooks in the matching files will run before all tests. [`method: Test.afterAll`] hooks in the matching files will run after all tests.

-If global setup fails, test execution will be skipped. [`method: Test.afterAll`] hooks will run in the same process as [`method: Test.beforeAll`].
+If global setup fails, test execution will be skipped. [`method: Test.afterAll`] hooks will run in the same worker process as [`method: Test.beforeAll`].

 ## property: TestConfig.globalSetup
 * since: v1.10